 My husband and I have had a lot of fun doing this alongside each other.
-Good couples should have an indoor and outdoor hobby.
-Being out in the farm and then coming back and working together on business plan ideas has made us stronger as a couple.
+Good couples should have indoor and outdoor hobbies.
+Being out on the farm and then coming back and working together on business plan ideas has made us stronger as a couple.
 Every decision we make is for our son.
 We hope will continue for a decade or longer so my son will be very involved.
-Looking forward if he is bitten by the entrepreneur bug I would support that 100%.
+Looking forward to if he is bitten by the entrepreneur bug I would support that 100%.

-Last words of wisdom from Claire to stay inspired:
+Last words of wisdom from Claire Trost to stay inspired:

 People will think you’re crazy.
 It will be hard.
 It’s not the ordinary route that people take.
 But, it’s definitely really worth it to do something different and you’ll be so much happier.
 I believe that happiness is truly founded in growth and that’s what we do every day as entrepreneurs.
 We grow.

 I am thrilled to introduce you to today’s guest expert.
 Our guest, Jennifer Spivak, is the CEO and Founder of The AdGirls Agency and has helped hundreds of businesses generate millions of dollars on Facebook & Instagram.
 Her all-female team enjoys crunching data,...